HomeTips & Hacks9 Tips For Preventing Phishing Attacks On Your Personal Data

 9. Use a Robust Data Security Platform

 Data security platforms alert IT authorities about unusual behaviour and downloading suspicious files.
-This platform helps the respond to these situations sooner rather than later, preventing a potential attack or data breach.
+This platform enables a faster response to these situations, thereby preventing potential attacks or data breaches.

 READ ALSO: How To Detect Email Phishing Attempts (Like A Geek!)